I could laugh and play

 Germany 1998

-After some almost semi-lazy features of The Tankard, Disco Destroyer cranks up the speed from the very beginning and as a whole it is a better match to the old standards of consistent high-speed thrash metal than a couple of previous Tankard albums.
-The relaxed atmosphere of The Tankard is still maintained to a notable extent but this time without sacrificing the band's traditional thrash metal antics too much.
+When almost everyone else had abandoned the traditional thrash metal genre, Tankard just kept going like nobody's business.
+After some semi-lazy features of the previous release, Disco Destroyer cranks up the speed again and becomes a better match for the old standards of fast thrash metal.
+The relaxed atmosphere of The Tankard is still maintained to a notable extent, but this time without sacrificing the band's original antics too much.
 Worth a special note, some lyrics are way over the top in this album's context - how many other blatantly happy songs about serial killers or undead rotting bones can you expect to find, really.
-(Amusingly enough, there's even one track about surfing the web - a topic that surely doesn't sound too exciting to write a song about.)
-Most important of all, this album contains some insanely catchy thrashers: Serial Killer, Queen Of Hearts, Tankard Roach Motel and the title track are guaranteed to put a smile on your face.
-Although it's definitely not something to be found in the hall of thrash metal fame, Disco Destroyer is easily one of the most enjoyable Tankard albums I've heard to date.
+Most importantly, this release contains several insanely catchy thrashers: Serial Killer, Queen Of Hearts, Tankard Roach Motel and the title track are guaranteed to put a smile on your face.
+Although it is definitely not something that would find its way to the hall of thrash metal fame, Disco Destroyer is actually one of the most entertaining Tankard albums.

 TANKARD - Kings Of Beer